Removing Roadblocks in the Hemp Industry Six Months after the 2018 Farm Bill

 benefits of CBD will help open doors.
 Already, research has concluded that CBD

-can be used to treat seizures related to pediatric epilepsy
+can be used to treat seizures related to pediatric epilepsy, and a

 more recent study found that CBD